How to Help Your Child Release Pee in the Potty (When They're Holding It In)

 Here's a peek at what it looks like!

 You can try teaching your child some playful ways to breathe to help relax and settle down, so you're more likely to see a pee or poop.
 Visuals help for young kids.
-For example, in a new favorite book, Alphabreaths, the author shares how to do a Cake Breath or a fun Alligator Breath (and the illustrations are so sweet!).
+For example, in the picture book, Alphabreaths, the author shares how to do a Cake Breath or a fun Alligator Breath (and the illustrations are so sweet!).

 The beauty of learning playful ways to breathe is you don't need any *stuff* with you.
 You can be in the library bathroom and remind your child of the Butterfly Breath or Flower Breath that she learned with you.